-The cost-effectiveness evaluation of Avista's energy efficiency programs has been standardized to a significant degree in order to provide for greater transparency and understanding of the metrics.
-Avista has brought these standardized2 approaches into the evaluation of the cost-effectiveness of its portfolio through a series of specific interpretations, approaches, and policies.
+The cost-effectiveness evaluation of Avista's Energy Efficiency programs has been standardized to a significant degree in order to provide for greater transparency and understanding of the metrics.
+Avista has brought these standardized approaches into the evaluation of the cost-effectiveness of its portfolio through a series of specific interpretations, approaches, and policies.
 The summarization of these key guidelines provides a greater insight into the evaluation and how to interpret the results.

-The cost-effectiveness of energy efficiency programs can be viewed from a variety of perspectives, each of which leads to a specific standardized cost-effectiveness test.
+The cost-effectiveness of Energy Efficiency programs can be viewed from a variety of perspectives, each of which leads to a specific standardized cost-effectiveness test.
 The below outlines and describes the various perspectives.

 - 1. Total Resource Cost: The perspective of the entire customer class of a particular utility.
 This includes not only what they individually and directly pay for efficiency (through the incremental cost associated with higher efficiency options) but also the utility costs that they will indirectly bear through their utility bill.
 When looking at the full customer population, incentives are considered to be a transfer between ratepayers and not a cost for the overall ratepayer class.
 This perspective is represented in the total resource cost (TRC) test.
-Avista has included a 10 percent conservation credit to the TRC calculation adding a benefit to the overall cost effectiveness. - Utility Cost Test: If the objective is to minimize the utility bill without regard to costs borne by the customer outside of that which is paid through the utility bill then cost-effectiveness simply comes down to a comparison of reduced utility avoided cost and the full cost (incentive and non-incentive cost) of delivering the utility program.
+Avista has included a 10 percent conservation credit to the TRC calculation adding a benefit to the overall cost effectiveness. - 2.
+Utility Cost Test: If the objective is to minimize the utility bill without regard to costs borne by the customer outside of that which is paid through the utility bill then cost-effectiveness simply comes down to a comparison of reduced utility avoided cost and the full cost (incentive and non-incentive cost) of delivering the utility program.
 This is the utility cost test (UCT), also known as the program administrator cost test (PAC). - 3.
 Participant Cost Test: A participating customer's view of cost-effectiveness is focused upon reduced energy cost (at the customer's retail rate).
 Avista also includes the value of any non-energy benefits that they may receive.
 Incentives received by the customer offset the incremental cost associated with the efficiency measure.
 This is the participant cost test (PCT).
-Since participation within utility programs is voluntary, it could be asserted that well-informed participating customers are performing their own cost-effectiveness test based on their own circumstances and voluntarily participate only to the extent that it is beneficial for them to do so. - 4.
-Ratepayer Impact Measure: Non-participating customers are affected by a utility program solely through the impact on their retail rate.
-Their usage, since they are non-participants, is unaffected by the program.
-The impact of energy efficiency programs on the utility rate imposed upon these non-participating customers is the result of the reduced utility energy costs, diminished utility revenues, and the cost associated with the utility program.
-Since utility retail energy rates exceed the avoided cost under almost all scenarios (peak end-use load and a few other exceptions apply), the non-participant rarely benefits.
-This is the rate impact measure (RIM), also known as the non-participant test.
-The following table summarizes Avista's approach to calculating the four basic cost-effectiveness tests.
-The categorization and nomenclature have been worded so as to provide clarity regarding each cost and benefit component.
-Please note that some of the values within the table below represent negative values.
+Since participation within utility programs is voluntary, it could be asserted that well-informed participating customers are performing their own cost-effectiveness test based on their own circumstances and voluntarily participate only to the extent that it is beneficial for them to do so.

-2) California Standard Practice Manual: Economic Analysis of Demand Side Program and Projects
+1 California Standard Practice Manual: Economic Analysis of Demand Side Program and Projects